-Last November, XWP published a preview of an intriguing project called Tide which aims to improve the quality of code in WordPress themes and plugins.
-The company works with the support of Google, Automattic and WP Engine to create a new service that will help users make better decisions when choosing plugins and encourage developers to write better code.
+Last November, XWP published a preview of an intriguing Tide project which aims to improve the quality of code in WordPress themes and plugins.
+The company works with the support of Google, Automatic and WP Engine to create a new service that will help users make better decisions when choosing plugins and encourage developers to write better code.

 The announcement of XWP also included a screenshot of how this data can be presented in the WordPress plugin directory: